Consultants work with instructors to implement scholarly approaches to teaching infused with evidence-based instructional strategies.

-UITL consultants can assist instructors in constructing a teaching portfolio or dossier.
-Teaching portfolios are useful for not only document teaching, but also reflecting on areas for growth.
+UITL consultants can assist instructors in constructing a teaching portfolio (link is external) or dossier.
+Teaching portfolios are useful not only for documentation but also for reflection on areas for potential growth.

-Typically a consultant meets with an instructor to discuss audience for the portfolio, the areas of the teaching process that will be examined, the kinds of information to be collected, and how these materials will be analyzed and presented.
-Subsequent meetings take place as needed to refine portfolio components like teaching philosophy and goals, teaching responsibilities, representative course syllabi, teaching evaluation instruments, and course development or teaching improvement efforts.
-The consultant will assist in the review and organization of materials to be included in a teaching portfolio that represents solid evidence of instructor effectiveness.
+Typically, a consultant meets with an instructor to discuss the audience for the portfolio, the areas of the teaching process that will be examined, the kinds of information to be collected, and how these materials will be analyzed and presented.
+Subsequent meetings can be scheduled as needed to refine portfolio components like teaching philosophy and goals, teaching responsibilities, representative course syllabi, teaching evaluation instruments, and course development or teaching improvement efforts.
+The consultant will assist in the review and organization of materials to be included in a teaching portfolio to assure that it represents solid evidence of instructor effectiveness.